-For the year ended December 31, 2021, Lending had total revenues of \$25.7 million compared to \$15.5 million for the fiscal year ended December 31, 2020.
+For the year ended December 31, 2022, Private Strategies had total revenues of \$17 million compared to \$25.7 million for the year ended December 31, 2021.

 Brokerage

 Canadian brokerage

 Merchant banking

 Through the merchant banking division of SCP (the "Merchant Banking Division"), the Corporation generates investment ideas within the Corporation's core areas of expertise and provides focused advice and capital raising services to corporate clients.
 The Merchant Banking Division is led by a team of seasoned resource banking professionals and benefits from the Corporation's deal-flow and brand recognition in the natural resource sector.
 While the Merchant Banking Division's area of focus is currently in the natural resource sector, it may diversify sector coverage in the future.